How to buy the best computer monitor

 - 3D 120/144 Hz: Monitors that can output 2D and 3D images.
 They require a 3D-compatible graphics card.

-These are the three key points you want to consider when shopping for a monitor.
 Monitor size is measured diagonally, usually in inches.
 A handful of monitors smaller than 20 inches are available, but most are between 21 and 30 inches across.
 Larger monitors provide more work space for complex programs with lots of onscreen menus such as photo editors and spreadsheets, so if you're an average user, aim for a monitor no smaller than 21 inches.
 Designers and gamers will usually get more out of an even larger screen, as they offer an increased work or play space.
 Just don't forget that as they get bigger, they get heavier.

 CRT monitors used the 4:3 aspect ratio for years but, like TV, have abandoned it in favour of 16:9 widescreen.
 A few manufacturers are releasing curved, and ultra wide 21:9 monitors, which are useful for working with multiple programs or windows at the same time without having to buy a second screen, working with long images documents such as spreadsheets, or widescreen video games.